 UTAM Generator

 UTAM Generator is a tool that generates UTAM JSON files from HTML files.
-An input HTML file can be either a raw HTML downloaded from a browser or a Web Component source code in HTML format; for example, a Lightning web component.
+An input HTML file can be either a raw HTML downloaded from a browser or a Web Component source code in HTML format, such as a Lightning web component.

 Set up project dependencies